flowagentnu/1rel-documentation/docs/site-settings/site-settings-general.md

 Within the General settings, the JSON editor can be used to:

 - **Support portal**: Set a URL for a site dedicated support portal.
 This can be used to direct users to a support portal that is specific to the site's needs.
-- **Actionable Buttons**: You can specify custom buttons that perform actions defined by the user, enhancing the site's interactivity and functionality.
+- **Actional buttons**: You can specify custom buttons that perform actions defined by the user, enhancing the site's interactivity and functionality.

 ### Example ###